secretstartups/handbook/finance/sox-internal-controls/sarbanes-oxley(sox)-management control assessment plan/index.html.md

    - Agreement to the books/records reviewed
    - Timely date of preparation
    - Reconciliation balances
-   - Significant unidentified reconciling items that might represent a balancing amount (e.g., captions such as unlabeled “differences” or “other”)?
+   - Significant unidentified reconciling items that might represent a balancing amount (e.g., captions such as unlabeled “differences” or “other”)
 *  Review to ensure the review process is in compliance with the company Policy.
    - If there is a management review consider whether the initial preparation and follow-up or reviews will provide the best evidence control and test appropriately.
 (Also see management review control category)
 *  Verify balances to source systems (e.g., trace GL balance to GL).